Account Expansion: How to Do It Right to Maximize Revenue?

 But the real picture is quite different.

 Turns out, it is easier to sell to existing customers than to acquire new ones.
-In fact, the probability of being able to sell to current customers stands at 60-70%, while the success of acquiring new users stands at 5-20%.
+The probability of selling to current customers stands at 60-70%, while the success of acquiring new users stands at 5-20%.

 When you take high customer acquisition costs into account, this figure gets even more discouraging.